Losant/losant-rest-js/docs/applications.md

-# Projects
+# Applications
 Structure API - v0.1.0

-## projects.get
+## applications.get
-Returns the projects owned by the current user
+Returns the applications owned by the current user